DeborahBerry/Event-Scheduler/README.md

 - ⬇️ Organized Structure Matters: Separating components into src/components/ and UI elements into src/components/ui/ improved maintainability
 - ⚙️ Modern Tools Boost Productivity: Vite’s fast HMR and Tailwind’s utility-first approach sped up development

+## 📌 Notes
+🤝 This project is open to creative edits and improvements.
+Feel free to clone, extend, or adapt it for your own needs.